They are described as a series of mountains or hills that are connected by high ground. Below you can find a list of famous mountain ranges.

 - Length / Width: 2,500 km (1,600 mi) / 50 to 100 km (31 to 62 mi)

 The Atlas Mountains is the most prominent mountain range in northern Africa.
-It stretches the 3 Maghreb countries, a region in the northwest of Africa, Morocco, Algeria, and Tunisia and are inhabited by a population referred to as “Berbers.”
+It stretches the 3 Maghreb countries, a region in the northwest of Africa, Morocco, Algeria, and Tunisia, and is inhabited by a population referred to as “Berbers.”

 - Location: France, Spain, Andorra.